The best Santa Maria grills, honestly ranked.

 How we ranked these

-Material first, because rust is the most common regret: full 304 stainless beats 430 every time near the coast.
-Then heat control (a smooth crank and a stable grate), then value for the cook you actually do.
+Material first, then heat control, then value for the cook you actually do.
 Affiliate commissions never move the order, the ranking is decided before money enters.
 New to open-fire grilling?
-Start with the Santa Maria grills buying guide.
+Start with the Santa Maria grills buying guide, or read up on the best wood to burn.

 Still deciding?